peiyi-c/Frontend_Mentor/20230919_base_apparel_coming_soon_page/README.md

 ### What I learned

-I've learned how to change Bootstrap default scss variables and css variables in order to create color plattes tailored to the given design guideline.
+In this challenge, I've learned how to adapt Bootstrap default scss and css variables in order to put colors according to the given design guideline.

 ### Useful resources

 - [Resource 1:在 Vue 專案使用 Sass/SCSS +共用變數 (feat.
-Vite)](https://ithelp.ithome.com.tw/articles/10301528) - Here I learned how to use SCSS in Vue and some details about importing SCSS variables.
+Vite)](https://ithelp.ithome.com.tw/articles/10301528) - Here you can introduction to using SCSS in Vue and some details about importing SCSS variables in your Vue project.
-- [Resource 2: Do You Really Understand CSS Inheritance?](https://www.youtube.com/watch?v=N8tFrMZp_wA) - A reminder of considering CSS inheritance for styles.
+- [Resource 2: Do You Really Understand CSS Inheritance?](https://www.youtube.com/watch?v=N8tFrMZp_wA) - A reminder of considering CSS inheritance for styles!

 ## Author